tier4/nebula/docs/integration_guide.md

 ## Implementation details

 The `nebula_sample` package provides a template implementation.
-Its source files contain comments and concise `Implement:` markers in key stubs to guide implementation.
+Its source files contain comments and concise `Implement:` markers at key extension points to guide implementation.

+The sample decoder is intentionally minimal: it tracks packet counts, marks a scan complete every 10 packets, and emits an empty pointcloud.
+It does not model real sensor geometry or packet layout.

-Some examples might not be relevant for your sensor, e.g. calibration handling.
+Some parts might not be relevant for your sensor, e.g. calibration handling.
 Implement only what is necessary for your sensor.

+For IP-based sensors, the sample keeps the common `host_ip`, `sensor_ip`, and `data_port` parameters and uses `sensor_ip` as a UDP sender filter in the sample hardware interface.

 ### About SDK integration